TimeEval/TimeEval/docs/concepts/results.md

 # TimeEval results

+On configuring and executing TimeEval, TimeEval applies the algorithms with their configured hyperparameter values on all the datasets.
+It measures the algorithms' runtimes and checks their effectiveness using evaluation measures (:doc:`metrics <api/timeeval.metrics>`).
+The results are stored in a summary file `results.csv`  and a nested folder structure in a results folder (``./results/<timestamp>`` per default).
-Upon executing TimeEval python script for the given datasets, TimeEval checks the effectiveness of selected algorithm and generate an output file as `./TimeEval/results/<timestamp>` directory.
-The output directory has following data structure:
+The output directory has the following structure:

 ```bash
 results/<time-stamp>/